 It’s usually a good idea to compare loan offers that are varying just for you from at least three different lenders.
-Thus, this article is aiming to informing you about current mortgage rates in the city of San Diego and the factors that impact your mortgage programs.
+Thus, this article aims to inform you about current mortgage rates in the city of San Diego and the factors that impact your mortgage programs.

 About San Diego

 Researchers from WalletHub evaluated more than 180 American towns in their report titled, “2022 Best & Worst Places to Raise a Family”.
 They collected information and based the results on factors like safety, the caliber of the education systems, rate of unemployment, and cost of living/affordability.
 The analysis revealed that San Diego performed well in several categories, contributing to its high overall rank on the list of America’s Finest Cities.
 Here are a few of the city’s high-ranking categories: